vycke/vitamins/README.md

 When initialized, the `tracker` function gives back an object with the following properties:

 - `action(message: string, tag: string, metadata?: any)`: stores a new action node in memory;
 - `error(error: Error, tags?: string[])`: creates and stores an error node in memory.
-An action node is created as well.
 Optionally, you can add an array of tags.
 Some example tags are: 'request', '404', '503' etc.;
 - `clear()`: removes the entire log (actions and errors) from memory;
 - `get()`: gives back an object (`{ actions, errors }`) with the current logs from memory.